kd-boss/CAT/README.md

 # CAT
-Cat library for Yeasu.
+Cat library for Yaesu.
 Currently only the FT-891, but others to come.

 This library is for serializing and de serializing the data sent to and received from the Yeasu radios.